AlanFreed/PhysicalSystemsOfUnits.jl/README.md

 This package provides systems of units for physical applications.

-To use this module you will need to add the following Julia package to yours:
+To use this module you will need to add it to your package:

 ```
 using Pkg